matheus23/ScalaUtils/README.md

 ## Index

 If you want to know about specific stuff, which sounds interesting to you, navigate with the following links:
- * [org.matheusdev.properties: The Idea of Mutable values changing everywhere][org.matheusdev.properties]
+ * [org.matheusdev.properties][org.matheusdev.properties]: The Idea of Mutable values changing everywhere]
- * [org.matheusdev.collections.mapping2d: Mapping 2D positions to a 1D array.
-The cracy way.][org.matheusdev.collections.mapping2d]
+ * [org.matheusdev.collections.mapping2d][org.matheusdev.collections.mapping2d]: Mapping 2D positions to a 1D array.
+The cracy way.
- * [org.matheusdev.interpolators: Interpolation utilities.
-Includes Linear, Cubic or Sinus interpolation functions.][org.matheusdev.interpolators]
+ * [org.matheusdev.interpolators][org.matheusdev.interpolators]: Interpolation utilities.
+Includes Linear, Cubic or Sinus interpolation functions.
- * [org.matheusdev.vecmath: A collection of **generic** Vector math utilities.
-Includes classes like Vec2[Float/Double] or Mat3[Float/Double]][org.matheusdev.vecmath]
+ * [org.matheusdev.vecmath][org.matheusdev.vecmath]: A collection of **generic** Vector math utilities.
+Includes classes like Vec2[Float/Double] or Mat3[Float/Double]
- * [org.matheusdev.util: Single method utilities like 'measureTimeMs' or 'withClose' or 'periodically(fps)' and other single-class Utilities][org.matheusdev.util]
+ * [org.matheusdev.util][org.matheusdev.util]: Single method utilities like 'measureTimeMs' or 'withClose' or 'periodically(fps)' and other single-class Utilities